gourshete/gourshete.github.io/_posts/2019-08-20-http-request-part-1.markdown

 keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails http https headers body response"
 ---

+At the end browser talks in the language of HTTP request.
+But we really know minimal about it.

+The request process flow is as simple as browser sends http request to the server and receives a response.
+Sometimes what we see is a combined result of responses from multiple requests.

+To summarize every image, text or anything seen on browser is a response received to an http request.

+Let's see what a request and response headers of http request consists of.

 HTTP request headers can be broadly divided into 3 parts -
 1. General
 2. Response Headers